Overflow of the Heart | Luke 1:25-55

 So how did Mary respond?
 Did she run up to Gabriel and scream at him, beating his chest in defiance and anger?
 Did she drop to a heap on the floor, sobbing uncontrollably?
 Did she refuse the assignment until the angel could logically explain all the whys, arguing her fate?

-““See, I am the Lord’s servant,” said Mary.
-“May it happen to me as you have said.”
+“‘See, I am the Lord’s servant,’ said Mary.
+‘May it happen to me as you have said.’
 Then the angel left her.”

 How could Mary, this hormonal teenage girl who’s just experienced life-changing news, bring herself to submission so peacefully and so quickly?
-Well, the truth is, her response is an outflow of her heart.

 “My soul magnifies the Lord, and my spirit rejoices in God my Savior, because he has looked with favor on the humble condition of his servant.
 Surely, from now on all generations will call me blessed, because the Mighty One has done great things for me, and his name is holy.
 His mercy is from generation to generation on those who fear him.
 He has done a mighty deed with his arm; he has scattered the proud because of the thoughts of their hearts; he has toppled the mighty from their thrones and exalted the lowly.
 He has satisfied the hungry with good things and sent the rich away empty.
 He has helped his servant Israel, remembering his mercy to Abraham and his descendants forever, just as he spoke to our ancestors.”